mshafer1/acme-dns-host/README.md

 [Stack Script direct link](https://cloud.linode.com/stackscripts/1980512)

-This should be able to be deployed by going through the dialog; however, for repetability, I wrapped it in a private StackScript like the following:
+This should be able to be deployed by going through the dialog; however, for repeatability, I wrapped it in a private StackScript like the following:

 ```bash
 #!/bin/bash